DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 That's right!
 Set the "Bounciness" property to 1.
 It can be whatever you'd like but it's best not to go too high.\
 When we change the "Bounciness" of a material we increase or decrease the amount of energy retained after each collision.

-Go and put that Material, Bouncy, onto our first circle.\
+Go and put that Material, "Bouncy", onto our first circle.\
 Click onto the Circle and then into its RigidBody.
 Click the setting named "Material", and choose our new Material.

 <p align="center">